guisehn/elixir-text-based-fps/README.md

 ### Running in your terminal

-It can also be played in the terminal.
+It can also be played in the terminal using OTP distribution.

+In theory it should be able to work in multiple machines but I haven't been able to make it work just yet.

   * Install dependencies with `mix deps.get`
+  * Ensure that the [epmd daemon](https://erlang.org/doc/man/epmd.html) is active by running `epmd &`.
   * Run `mix cli.server` to start the server
   * Run `mix cli.client` in another Terminal session to join the server.
 You can open multiple sessions for multiple players.